 Do people hate ads?
 While that seems to be the general perception, it can be argued that people only dislike or worse still, ignore bad ads.
 Creative ads – which break media clutter and convey a single minded message in a compelling manner through entertainment, humour or tapping into other emotions (such as fear as seen during the COVID-19 pandemic) create brand affinity.
-They can also be a competitive edge in a product or service parity situation.
-Here are a few ads which caught my eye this week:
+Unacademy: the greatest lesson and others caught my eye this week:

 Tourism Indonesia: waiting